reactjs/react.dev/content/blog/2018-02-07-update-on-async-rendering.md

 * `componentWillReceiveProps`
 * `componentWillUpdate`

-Because of this, we have decided to rename the above lifecycles- (adding an "UNSAFE_" prefix)- in a future release.
+Because of this, we have decided to rename these lifecycles—(adding an "UNSAFE_" prefix)—in a future release.
 The plan for this is as follows:

 * **16.3**: Introduce aliases for the unsafe lifecycles, `UNSAFE_componentWillMount`, `UNSAFE_componentWillReceiveProps`, and `UNSAFE_componentWillUpdate`.
 (Both the old lifecycle names and the new aliases will work in this release.)
 * **16.4**: Enable deprecation warning for `componentWillMount`, `componentWillReceiveProps`, and `componentWillUpdate`.
 (Both the old lifecycle names and the new aliases will work in this release.)